University Policy 532: Scholarship Awarding

 Exemption for Intercollegiate Athletic Scholarships and Grants-in-aid Program

-The Vice President and Director of Athletics, as designated by USU Policy 104.4.7(8), retains the supervision of “the intercollegiate athletic scholarship and grants-in-aid program and all athletic awards [scholarships] after consultation with and approval of the Athletic Council.”
+The Vice President and Director of Athletics, as designated by USU Policy 104.4.7(8), retains the supervision of “the intercollegiate athletic scholarship and grants-in-aid program and all athletic awards [scholarships] subject to NCAA rule requirements and the review of the Faculty Athletics Representative, Athletics Compliance Office, Financial Aid Office and Scholarship Office.”
 Therefore, the administration, internal controls, processes, and procedures for these scholarships are excluded from this policy.

 - Documentation of the following: